zhangtravis/thinformer/examples/t2t/README.md

 > \[!TIP\]
 > A copy of our `environment.yml` file is included in this subdirectory to promote reproducilibity of our experiments.

-- [ ] @AshettyV: I'm curious if the code runs without installing rust.
-Can you try that first?
-If it works, then we can just leave that step out.
-- [ ] @AshettyV: We definitely need `timm`, but I'm not sure if the pyyaml dependency is actually needed since it doesn't show up when I do a global Ctrl + F. Can you also leave this out when setting up for the first time?

 **Baseline-specific dependencies**: Some baselines require additional setup.
 See below:

 <details>